 Mental Health & Wellness Restorative Weekend

-Peer-facilitated support groups are hosted in our four-state region.
-These support groups are held by caregivers just like you who volunteer their caregiving experience to serve as facilitators.
+Support groups are held by caregivers just like you who volunteer their caregiving experience to serve as facilitators.
 The goal of our support groups are to provide a foundation of resiliency among our caregivers so that they can better care for the loved one in their lives.
 If you would like to volunteer your time to be a peer group facilitator click here.

 Online Support Group

 Be a part of our virtual community group which allows those caregivers that can’t attend a peer facilitated group to get connected to other caregivers.
 Through our partnership with the Red Cross’s program, Military and Veteran Caregiver Network, you can find hopefulness, togetherness, and a firm foundation of resiliency.
 Click here to enter the Caregivers on the Homefront’s online support group at the MVCN.

 You will be able to become a member of our private Facebook page.
 This will give you a safe and secure Facebook group where you can connect with other caregivers any time that you need to!

 Our newsletters are sent out monthly through email.
 The newsletter will contain new caregiver information, upcoming events, contests, and success stories.
 This will also be a place for us to highlight our caregivers.

 All members must meet the following criteria:

 • A caregiver of a wounded, ill or injured service member, veteran, or first responder.